• English

 AlumniBerita Tuesday, 28 October 2025

 Ervita Ninda Iswantari or Ninda, was born in Gunungkidul on June 18, 2002.
-She is an archaeology student at Gadjah Mada University, class of 2020, with a strong interest in the arts, particularly vocal […].
+She is an archaeology student at Gadjah Mada University, class of 2020, with a strong interest in the arts, particularly vocal arts […].

 ARSIP